vibertthio/cv/index.md

 - opening show at 2017 Ars Electronica, Australia.
 - showcase at 2017 Click Festival, Denmark.

-## Education

-`2019 - now` **New York University**

-- *Master Degree*, "Interactive Telecommunication Program"

-`2013 - 2018` **National Taiwan University**

-- *Bachelor of Engineer*, "Electrical and Electronics Engineering"

 ## Publications & Speeches

+- "Neural Loops".
+Vibert Thio, Chris Donahue. *NIPS Creativity, 2019*.
 - “A minimal template of interactive web-based demonstrations for musical machine learning ”.
-Vibert Thio, Hao-Ming Liu, Yin-Cheng Yeh, and Yi-Hsuan Yang .
-Workshop on Intelligent Music Interfaces for Listening and Creation , 2019.
+Vibert Thio, Hao-Ming Liu, Yin-Cheng Yeh, and Yi-Hsuan Yang . *IUI , 2019*.
-- "Audio Visual Experiments in Modern Web".
-Frontend Developer and Designer Conference.
+- "Audio Visual Experiments in Modern Web". *Frontend Developer and Designer Conference*.
 Taipei.
 2018

+## Education

+`2019.9 - 2021.6(expected)` **New York University**

+- *Master Degree*, "Interactive Telecommunication Program"

+`2013.9 - 2018.1` **National Taiwan University**

+- *Bachelor of Engineer*, "Electrical and Electronics Engineering"

+## Bio

+Thio specializes in front end, music technology, musical machine learning, and interactive design.
+Currently, he is a master student at NYU studying technology, media and design.
+He has been advocated the culture of art and technology in Taiwan by hosting exhibition, workshop, and performances since 2016.